nabla9/aggregation_model/README.md

 The commands in the provided file *init.sql* should be run once; these schema create the `swarmsim` database and its associated tables:
 1. **simulations**, a parent table that contains fields for initial data from each simulation run;
-2. **sim_comms**, a child table that stores community data;
+1. **communities**, a child table that stores community data;
+1. **runs**, a child table that stores per-run probabilities for each simulation group;
-3. **simdata**, another child table that stores the many-dimensional simulation state data.
+1. **statedata**, another child table that stores the many-dimensional simulation state data;
+1. **graphs**, a child table for per-run graph data.

 ## Main components
 There are several components of this package:
 1. **block_model.py**, a module that offers a function for creating a stochastic block adjacency matrix and a class to properly wrap this matrix to feed into the other modules;
-2. **odetools.py**, a module that provides a function for generating initial conditions with added noise sampled from various random distributions and houses the logic for evolving the system of differential equations;
+1. **odetools.py**, a module that provides a function for generating initial conditions with added noise sampled from various random distributions and houses the logic for evolving the system of differential equations;
-3. **plottools.py**, a module that wraps the output of *odetools* and supplements it with methods that compute centers of mass from the data, plot state data by community, and call functions to record this data in a SQL database for future processing;
+1. **plottools.py**, a module that wraps the output of *odetools* and supplements it with methods that compute centers of mass from the data, plot state data by community, and call functions to record this data in a SQL database for future processing;
-4. **sql_connector.py**, an interface for *mysql-connector-python* that provides methods for easy reading of relevant data and writing of state data to a SQL database.
+1. **sql_connector.py**, an interface for *mysql-connector-python* that provides methods for easy reading of relevant data and writing of state data to a SQL database.

-## Example
+## Examples
+### General functions
 The module **odetools.py** can be run as a script to generate initial conditions and evolve the system of differential equations for a random graph:

 	if __name__ == '__main__':